facebook

 You already know intuitively that lighting can change the way a space feels.
 Just walk down the stairs into a dimly lit basement or step into a sunlight-filled atrium — the former feels cold and creepy while the latter brings about feelings of warmth and happiness, regardless of the ambient temperature in the room.

-These are extreme examples, but the point is that you can use this system of light bulb color temperature to create the mood or ambience you desire in just about any space.
+These are extreme examples, but the point is that you can use this system of light color temperature to create the mood or ambiance you desire in just about any space.
 Start with a baseline of daylight color temperature, which is right around 5200K, then adjust down to make a room seem warmer and cozier, or adjust up to create an energetic, vibrant vibe.

 Light bulbs labeled in the 2000K to 3000K range on the lighting color temperature scale deliver illumination that is called “warm white.”
 Subtle red and yellow hues from these lights are more flattering to skin tones and clothing, making them popular in spaces meant for relaxing and socializing.